Satisfactory: Plot

-Development and release
+Development

 Satisfactory was first announced at E3 2018.
 Coffee Stain Studios tested the game through closed alpha test in mid-2018, before releasing it into open early access release in March 2019, initially with a year-long period of exclusivity on the Epic Games Store.
 The game was originally built using Unreal Engine 4 as the studio had past experience with it for their previous titles of Sanctum and Goat Simulator.
 By November 2023, Coffee Stain migrated the game to Unreal Engine 5, which provided improved performance and a more stable foundation for future updates, as well as a new lighting system, vehicle and sound overhauls, and additional granular keybind options.
 The game's world is not procedurally generated, and is instead a number of hand-crafted biomes covering an estimated 30 km2 area.
 The map is far larger than the open worlds that Coffee Stain has created in previous games.

 Full release

-Satisfactory was officially released out of early access on 10 September 2024 for PC via Steam and Epic Games Store.
+Satisfactory was officially released out of early access on 10 September 2024 for PC via Steam and Epic Games Store, and Xbox and PlayStation on 4 November 2024.
 Updated content in this release included modifications of the locations of resource nodes and the cost of recipes, game optimization and server improvements for multiplayer play.
+The game received numerous post-release updates and feature additions.
+The first major patch, 1.1, added a detailed photo mode, hypertube junctions, throughput counters for conveyors, a straight build mode for pipelines, vertical belt splitters and mergers, new architectural parts and personnel elevators.
+The second major patch, 1.2, added a fluid transport truck that can load fluids directly, placeable "SPWN" spawn points in the form of portable toilets, and a full rework of the vehicle path system that allows players to directly place paths on the ground.
+The update also re-added weather effects to the game, which were removed prior to 1.0, and added an unlockable daisy-chaining feature for all buildings.
+The Advanced Game Settings cheat menu was reworked into Creative Mode, and the ability to randomize nodes and add game difficulty multipliers without deactivating achievements was added.
+A pause function was added to single-player mode, whereas previously both single-player and multiplayer did not support pausing.